 Individual consent is not obtained for all audiometry data as it is gathered purely for the purposes of compliance with a legislative requirement therefore the giving of consent for this is not required.
 In GDPR organisations are permitted to obtain and process data for regulatory compliance without the explicit consent of individuals.

 Individuals can request that their data be deleted from The Noise Chap's records by contacting the Data Controller.
 They should be aware that a duplicate will also be held by their employer and the employer is not duty-bound to comply with any deletion request as maintaining the data is being done for legislative compliance purposes.
 As the data is for legislative compliance a request for deletion can be denied - think of it as like writing to HMRC to ask them to delete all your employment and tax history.
 If a request for deletion is denied by The Noise Chap then the individual has the right to lodge a compliant with the supervising authority.
 This authority is the Information Commissioner's Office.

 Individuals cannot refuse to divulge personal relevant information during a hearing test appointment as it is required for compliance with a legislative need.
 The obligation placed on individuals to 'co-operate' in the audiometry process within the Noise Regs. remains in place and over-rides any desire not to divulge information.
 Non-compliance with this would be treated in the employer’s disciplinary process in exactly the same was as any other non-compliance with a legislative requirement at work.

 As personal information gathered by The Noise Chap may at times be given reluctantly, The Noise Chap takes a very strong stance on limiting the personal data retained.
-This is explained at length here, but guarantees that neither The Noise Chap nor the employer retain any data which is not necessary for the legislative compliance.
+This guarantees that neither The Noise Chap nor the employer retain any data which is not necessary for the legislative compliance.

 Data is only used for the sole purpose of undertaking and maintaining a workplace audiometry programme.
 There is no profiling or other automatic processing use, nor marketing use or sale of the data.